muquit/clip-httpd/README.md

 ### Client (Text Sender)

-The supplied [cbcopy](cbcopy) cros-platform client can be used at your remote machine as a client which uses [curl](https://curl.se/).
+The supplied [cbcopy](cbcopy) cros-platform stand-alone client can be used at your remote machine.
 Its job is to prepare and send the data.
+There is also a bash script [cbcopy.sh](cbcopy.sh) which uses [curl](https://curl.se/) to send text.

 1.  **Reads the Text:** It takes any text that is piped (`|`) or redirected (`<`) to it from its standard input.